PhantazmNetwork/PhantazmServer/README.md

 your distribution).
 If you do **not** go with Docker Desktop, make sure you have installed both [Docker Engine](https://docs.docker.com/engine/) and Docker Compose.

+If you are a Windows user, it is additionally very important to ensure that CRLF line endings won't cause Docker to have issues building the project.
+Open up Git Bash and run the command `git config --global core.autocrlf false` — or manually update the config file — to prevent issues from arising.

 Phantazm currently makes use of three separate Docker containers — a database, Velocity proxy, and the Minestom server.
 All three may be launched at once by running `docker compose up` in the project root.
 You can also use the provided IntelliJ run configuration `Launch Phantazm`, which does the same thing.